TroyFernandes/CPS616-Algorithms/README.md

 Finds the minimum spanning tree of an undirected graph, given as an adjacency matrix using [Prim's Algorithm](https://en.wikipedia.org/wiki/Prim%27s_algorithm)

 One thing to note, this version of Prim's is NOT using a binary heap.
-This is the standard O(|V|<sup>2</sup>) complexity using an adjacency matrix (which is more rare I think?).
+This is the standard O(|V|<sup>2</sup>) implementation using an adjacency matrix (which is more rare I think?).
 Check out the code if you're looking for help on how to implement Prim's using an adjacency matrix.

 ### [Lab 4 - Greedy Interval Scheduling](https://github.com/TroyFernandes/CPS616-Algorithms/tree/master/Lab%204%20-%20Greedy%20Interval%20Scheduling/Lab%204%20-%20Greedy%20Interval%20Scheduling)